javiermontanana/grade5theory/_00-very-basics/basic.md

 In the chapter on keys and scales you will learn about many different scales.
 But for now you should first know about the C major scale.

-The C major scale is the onne which uses only natural notes (the white keys of the piano).
+The C major scale is the one which uses only natural notes (the white keys of the piano).